GlennAng/msc_thesis/README.md

 ```

-In order to run the code, you require 5 files that should all be placed in a directionary called `data`:
+In order to run the code, you require 6 files that should all be placed in a directionary called `data`:

 - `papers.parquet`
 - `papers_texts.parquet`
 - `relevant_papers_ids.pkl`
 - `users_ratings.parquet`
 - `finetuning_users.pkl`
+- `users_significant_categories.parquet`

 You can check for completeness and correctness by running:
 ```bash